Lisa Corley, M.A.

 Debbie Brogdon, M.A.

 Debbie holds a Bachelor of Arts degree in Marketing from Texas Tech, and a Masters Degree in Human Resources from National University.
 Debbie has raised two children, served as Vice-President Human Resources in the California branch of a large corporation, and is devoted to her grandchildren.
 Debbie has a special place in her heart for children that struggle in school and she joined the Pathway staff in 2018.

-Before teaching at Pathways, Megan served as a Special Education teacher in Washington.
+Before teaching at Pathway, Megan served as a Special Education teacher in Washington.
 She has taught as a Resource Specialist in reading, writing, math, and social-emotional behavior at the primary level.
 She has also taught in an alternative placement classroom for students in kindergarten through 3rd grade.
 Megan earned her Bachelor of Science in Elementary Education and Special Education at Whitworth University in Spokane, Washington.
-She has continued her education and will receive her Master of Science in Curriculum and Instruction this July 2021.
+She received her Master of Science in Curriculum and Instruction in July 2021.
 Megan has a passion for creating individualized learning instruction that fits each child’s unique learning style.
 Her mission is to help students develop a deep love of learning and showing students they are all capable of achieving their goals.
-She strives to make an everlasting impact on each of her students’ minds and hearts at Pathways School.
+She strives to make an everlasting impact on each of her students’ minds and hearts at Pathway School.